dictation-toolbox/natlink/README.md

 python paths those commands pickup, you will find that the natlinkcorepath will be in our git repository.

-If you uninstall natlink, and install it with pip, and reregister natlink, you will find the core diretory is reognized as a subfolder of site-packages.
+If you uninstall natlink, and install it with pip, and reregister natlink, you will find the core diretory is recognized as a subfolder of site-packages.

 ### FAQ for compiling with Visual Studio